RACV Logo

 Expand all Collapse all

 Next up is Byron Bay – a laid-back surf paradise with boundless coastline, sand and friendly locals.
 But first, you’ll start your day with a walking tour of Red Rock with a local First Nations guide.
 Learn about the culture of the Gumbaynggirr people through stories, songs and the uses of native plants.
-Walk alongside The Solitary Island Marine Park Waterways and connect with Country as you learn more about the Dreaming and sample some local bush food.
+Walk alongside The Solitary Island Marine Park Waterways and connect with Country as you learn more about the Dreaming.
 After, you’ll stop in Yamba where you might like to grab some lunch, before visiting Byron Bay Lighthouse for a unique photo opportunity and the chance to spot some dolphins, whales and other marine life.

 Day 5: Byron Bay